jnthek/ra_disp/README.md

 There is no guarantee that the codes will work, and eveything here is experimental !

 # Hosted codes
-As of now, the only code is a dada2spec tool which is under development.
+As of now, the only code is a dada2spec tool in the psrdada_proc folder, which is under development.